 Notes

 This is a compilation of the Legal Profession Uniform Law Application Act 2022 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table